rai-project/go-pytorch/README.md

   nvprof --profile-from-start off ./batch_nvprof
 ```

-Refer to [Profiler User's Guide](https://docs.nvidia.com/cuda/profiler-users-guide/index.html) on how to use nvprof.
+Refer to [Profiler User's Guide](https://docs.nvidia.com/cuda/profiler-users-guide/index.html) for using nvprof.

-## Debugging

-Build with the options `-gcflags "all=-N -l"` to disable inlining and optimizations.

-### For Darwin

-Go 1.11 started compressing debug information to reduce binary sizes.
-This is natively supported by Delve, but neither LLDB nor GDB support compressed debug info on macOS.
-If you are using LLDB or GDB, there are two workarounds: build binaries with `-ldflags=-compressdwarf=false`, or use `splitdwarf` (go get golang.org/x/tools/cmd/splitdwarf) to decompress the debug information in an existing binary.

 ## Credits

-Parts of the implementation is borrowed from [orktes/go-torch](https://github.com/orktes/go-torch)
+Parts of the implementation have been borrowed from [orktes/go-torch](https://github.com/orktes/go-torch)